openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Missing Receiver-Supplied properties MUST be interpreted as requested to be deleted.
 Event Receivers MAY read the configuration first, modify the JSON
 {{RFC7159}} representation, then make a replacement request.
-If `events_requested` property is included in the request, it MUST NOT be an empty array.
+If `events_requested` property is included in the request, it SHOULD NOT be an empty array.

 Transmitter-Supplied properties besides the stream_id MAY be present, but they MUST match the expected value.
 Missing Transmitter-Supplied